 The Science of Colour

-As an interior designer, it is not surprising that colour plays a huge role in my work at RK Signature Interiors.
+As an interior designer, it is not surprising that colour plays a huge role.

 Whilst it might seem simple on the face of it, the use of colour and the effect it can have on a space is far more complex than most people would imagine.